ory/sdk/clients/hydra/dart/doc/PublicApi.md

 # **oauth2Token**
 > Oauth2TokenResponse oauth2Token(grantType, code, refreshToken, redirectUri, clientId)

-The OAuth 2.0 token endpoint
+The OAuth 2.0 Token Endpoint

 The client makes a request to the token endpoint by sending the following parameters using the \"application/x-www-form-urlencoded\" HTTP request entity-body.  > Do not implement a client for this endpoint yourself.
 Use a library.
 There are many libraries > available for any programming language.
-You can find a list of libraries here: https://oauth.net/code/ > > Do not the the Hydra SDK does not implement this endpoint properly.
+You can find a list of libraries here: https://oauth.net/code/ > > Do note that Hydra SDK does not implement this endpoint properly.
 Use one of the libraries listed above!

 ### Example
 ```dart